CZ-NIC/knot/python/libknot/README.md

   with optional data to the daemon.
 The operation result has to be received afterwards.
 * Closing the connection and deinitialization.

+#### Sending

+There are two methods on the `KnotCtl` class which send data to the socket.

+`KnotCtl.send(KnotCtlType, KnotCtlData)` is the more rudimentary one.
+It only sends the section identifier along with its data, if any are provided.
+When using this function users must beware of the different characteristics regarding buffering of different unit types.

+`KnotCtl.send_block(...)` is more convenient in that it always flushes by sending a `BLOCK` unit.
+Otherwise the two methods are functionally equivalent.

 ### Control examples<a id="control-examples"></a>